realityexpander/How_to_program_from_ground_up/11-BackToObjectOrientedProgramming.md

     hierarchies of 2-3 levels maximum meant to model the real world objects, not to create a "hierarchy of types."
   - Use of interfaces is limited to Classes that require testing, and are not automatically added for every class.
   - Use of `setters` and `getters` is specifically disallowed.
-Instead, the object is expected to respond to messages to change its state, and to respond to messages to get its state.
+Instead, the object is expected to respond to messages to change its state, and to respond to messages to reveal (transfer) its state.

   - There are only a few true BOOP languages, "Smalltalk," "Ruby," and, _incredibly_, "Javascript" are among the most popular ones.